DEFRA/ffc-development-guide/guides/resource-provisioning/servicebus-queues.md

 # Azure Service Bus Queues

-This guide describes how to add Azure Service Bus queues to a microservice running on the FFC Platform Kubernetes cluster.
+This guide describes how to configure access to Azure Service Bus from microservices running within Azure Kubernetes Service (AKS).

 ## Create a microservice Managed Identity

-If not alreay configured, [add an Azure Managed Identity to your microservice](managed-identity.md).
+If not already configured, [add an Azure Managed Identity to your microservice](managed-identity.md).

 ## Request creation of Service Bus queues

 For each queue required by your microservices, you will need:
-* A Service Bus queue for the main branch deploy
+* A Service Bus queue for each environment
-* A Service Bus queue for each of the developers on the workstream to use for local development
+* A Service Bus queue for each of the developers on the workstream in the Sandpit environment to use for local development

 Queues should follow the following naming convention: